Zuora's Avalara integration makes it easy to calculate and report tax when you have nexus in multiple tax jurisdictions.

-Tax rates for invoices created through calls to the Zuora SOAP and REST APIs can be calculated in real-time using the Avalara API, whereas tax rates for invoices created through bill runs are calculated asynchronously in batches.
+Tax rates for billing documents created through calls to the Zuora SOAP and REST APIs can be calculated in real-time using the Avalara API.
+Tax rates for billing documents created through bill runs are calculated asynchronously in batches.

-For more information on calculating taxes with Avalara when generating and posting invoices with API calls and bill runs, see Avalara Taxes in API Calls and Bill Runs.
+For more information on calculating taxes with Avalara when generating and posting billing documents with API calls and bill runs, see Avalara Taxes in API Calls and Bill Runs.

 One of the many benefits of using Avalara to calculate your tax rates is that it provides advanced reporting functionality.
 To find out how to generate a wide range reports, see Generate Tax Reports in Avalara.

 Limitations of Avalara Integration